nanodesigns/nanosupport/readme.txt

 4. You can organize your tickets per department
 5. You can read the ticket in details and can answer from both front-end and admin-end
 6. As the tickets are completely private, for public information that you want to share with your users, you can use **'Knowledgebase'**
-7. You can organize knowledgebase docs in categories
+7. You can organize Knowledgebase docs in categories
 8. And you have many flexibilities (and many more yet to come...) using the plugins 'Settings' page

 == Frequently Asked Questions ==